HBVaegter/pain-research/content/authors/admin/_index.md

 rehabilitation with a particular focus on quantitative assessment of pro- and anti-nociceptive mechanisms in individuals with chronic pain to understand how these manifestations influence outcomes after rehabilitation.

-Henrik Bjarke Vægter Head of the interdisciplinary Pain Research Group at University Hospital Odense and he has extensive experience in working in interdisciplinary teams and networks nationally and internationally within this area.
+Henrik Bjarke Vægter is Head of the interdisciplinary Pain Research Group at University Hospital Odense and he has extensive experience in working in interdisciplinary teams and networks nationally and internationally within this area.
 He is leading several large scale externally funded projects and randomized controlled trials in clinical practice.